Marcokorcak/Cross-Site-Scripting-XSS/README.md

 The image above shows that the code was put into Boby’s account after being infected with the worm

+## Task 6 Explanation
-**Ans:** In task 6 the objective was to create the self-propagating worm so that when a user visits an infected
+In task 6 the objective was to create the self-propagating worm so that when a user visits an infected

 profile their profile is modified and then anyone who views infected profiles will become infected.
 This